Books & chapters

 Long, L., and J. D. Wolfe.
 2019.
 A Review the Science Directly Related to the Effects of Barred Owls (Strix varia) on Spotted Owls (Strix occidentalis).
 Journal of Wildlife Management 83:1281-1296.

-Wolfe, J. D., J. Alexander, J. L. Stephens and C. J. Ralph.
+Wolfe, J. D., J. D. Alexander, J. L. Stephens, and C. J. Ralph.
 2019.
 A novel approach to understanding bird communities using informed diversity estimates at local and regional scales in northern California and southern Oregon.
-Ecology and Evolution.
-9:4431–4442.
+Ecology and Evolution 9:4431–4442.

 Rutt, C., S. Midway, V. Jirinec, J. D. Wolfe, and P. C. Stouffer.
 2018.
 Examining the microclimate hypothesis in Amazonian birds: Indirect tests of the ‘visual constraints’ mechanism.
 Oikos 128:798-810.

-Ralph, C. J. and J. D. Wolfe.
+Ralph, C. J., and J. D. Wolfe.
 2018.
-Factors affecting the distribution and abundance of autumn vagrant New World warblers in northwestern California and southern Oregon.
-PeerJ 6:e5881
+Factors affecting the distribution and abundance

 Wolfe, J. D., C. J. Ralph, and A. K. Wiegardt*.
 2017.
 Bottom-up processes influence the demography and life-cycle phenology of Hawaiian bird communities.
 Ecology 98:2885-2899.